 Leptis Magna ruins in Libya © David Gunn

-*Libya is currently in the aftermath of a civil war, and is still struggling with rebel insurgency.
+*Libya is currently in the aftermath of a civil war, and is still struggling with rebel insurgency and terrorist attacks.
 Safety in Libya is far from certain and most governments advise against all travel to the country.

-Oil-rich Libya has had a tumultuous history and many have wrestled for control of this fascinating and beautiful land.
-Tucked between Egypt and Tunisia, and bordering on the Mediterranean Sea, Libya has seen invasions by Turks, Vandals, Byzantines, Romans, Arabs and Italians, only gaining independence in 1951.
-These various civilisations have left their mark, particularly evident in the striking Roman and Greek ruins at Leptis Magna, Cyrene and Sabratha, though Libya remains quintessentially Arabic, as evident in the Medina (old city) of the capital Tripoli, the nomadic lifestyle of desert-dwelling Bedouin and Berber tribes, and the language, culture and customs of the people.
+Oil-rich Libya has had a tumultuous history as many have wrestled for control of this fascinating land.
+Tucked between Egypt and Tunisia, and bordering on the Mediterranean Sea, Libya has seen invasions by Turks, Vandals, Byzantines, Romans, Arabs, and Italians, only gaining independence in 1951.
+These civilisations have left their mark, particularly evident in the striking Roman and Greek ruins at Leptis Magna, Cyrene and Sabratha.
+Despite this, Libya remains quintessentially Arabic, as evident in the Medina (old city) of the capital Tripoli, the nomadic lifestyle of desert-dwelling Bedouin and Berber tribes, and the language and culture of the people.

 Libya is largely an undiscovered tourist destination, due to sanctions imposed on the country through its rocky political history, and a current high risk of terrorism.
-There was a rise in tourism and an increased interest in the country after the lifting of sanctions in 2003, with a number of resorts springing up along Libya's Mediterranean coast; however, the country's descent into civil war in 2011 put an end to Libya's gradual rise as a travel destination.
-Nevertheless, although 90 percent of Libya is desert or semi-desert, there are breath-taking oases to be discovered, ruins to explore, cities to investigate, and beaches to laze on.
-Political instability aside, Libya promises to be an interesting country to explore.
+There was a rise in tourism and an increased interest in the country after the lifting of sanctions in 2003, with a number of resorts springing up along Libya's Mediterranean coast.
+However, the country's descent into civil war in 2011 put an end to Libya's popularity as a travel destination.
+Nevertheless, there still remains oases to be discovered, ruins to explore, cities to investigate, and beaches to laze on.